 Neonatal cystic fibrosis screening is a blood test that screens newborns for cystic fibrosis (CF).
-Cystic fibrosis is disease passed down through families that causes thick, sticky mucus to build up in the lungs and digestive tract.
-It can lead to breathing and digestive problems.

-A sample of blood is either taken from the bottom of the baby's foot of a vein in the arm.
+A sample of blood is either taken from the bottom of the baby's foot or a vein in the arm.
 A tiny drop of blood is collected onto a piece of filter paper and allowed to dry.
 The dried blood sample is sent to a lab for analysis.

 The brief feeling of discomfort will probably cause your baby to cry.